pradeep3sep/interviewquestion/README TypeScript.md

 <br>

 ### Generic Functions
-- As names, it is generic in nature
 - Generic functions are the function in which we pass the type separately as per use everytime we use it

 ```ts